 2. Indefinite Appointments.
 For layoffs of indefinite appointees, refer to UWS 12.05(5) for details about the requirement to establish a prima facie case.

 F. Notification and Disposition.
-The Academic Staff Appeals Committee shall forward its findings of fact with a recommendation to the chancellor or designee and shall send a copy to the Academic Personnel Office, dean or director, department chair or unit head, and employee.
+The Academic Staff Appeals Committee shall forward its findings of fact with a recommendation to the chancellor or designee and shall send a copy to the Office of Human Resources, dean or director, and employee.
 Within 30 working days of receipt of the Committee’s recommendation, the chancellor or designee shall implement the recommendation or give the appellant and the Committee written reasons for any decision to modify the recommendation.
-The employee, department chair or unit head, dean or director, Academic Personnel Office, and the Committee shall be notified of the decision of the chancellor or designee, which is final.
+The employee, dean or director, Office of Human Resources, and the Committee shall be notified of the decision of the chancellor or designee, which is final.
 If the decision of the chancellor or designee has not been issued within 30 working days, the recommendation of the Academic Staff Appeals Committee becomes final, except that an indefinite appointee may request a review by the Board of Regents under UWS 12.05(8).

 G. Time Limits.
 Steps in the appeal process must be initiated and completed within the designated time periods except when modified by mutual consent.
 If the employee fails to initiate the next step in the appeal process within the designated time period, the appeal will be considered resolved by the decision at the last completed step.

 H. Representation.
 The presence of a representative or other third party designated by the employee is permitted at any stage during the appeal process.